m-orfanos/obsidian-yfm-templater-plugin/README.md

 ## Installation

-You will have to manually install the plugin
+You can install the plugin via the Community Plugins tab within Obsidian.
+Search for "Template".

-- Download the latest release from the [releases](https://github.com/m-orfanos/obsidian-yfm-templater-plugin/releases) page.
-- Copy over main.js and styles.css to your vault `VaultFolder/.obsidian/plugins/obsidian-yfm-templater-plugin/`.
+You can also manually install the plugin from the [releases](https://github.com/m-orfanos/obsidian-yfm-templater-plugin/releases) page.
+Copy over main.js and styles.css to your vault `VaultFolder/.obsidian/plugins/obsidian-yfm-templater-plugin/`.

 ## Settings